SNOW Revisited: Understanding When Ideal READ Transactions Are Possible: SNW + One Version, MWMR setting

 \emph{P1:} Clearly, from an inspection of the algorithm, $tag(\pi) \in \mathbb{N}$.
-From inspection of the algorithm, each {\sc write} increases the size of $List$, and the value of the tags are defined by the size of $List$.
-Therefore, there can be at most a finite number of {\sc write}s such that can precede $\pi$ (w.r.t. $\prec$) in $\beta$.
-On the other hand, if $\pi$ is a {\sc read} then since all {\sc read}s are invoked by readers in a well-formed manner, and there are only finite number of readers therefore, there cannot be an infinite number of {\sc read}s such that they all precede $\pi$ (w.r.t $\prec$).
+From inspection of the algorithm, each \wot{} increases the size of $List$, and the value of the tags are defined by the size of $List$.
+Therefore, there can be at most a finite number of \wots{} such that can precede $\pi$ (w.r.t. $\prec$) in $\beta$.
+On the other hand, if $\pi$ is a \rot{} then since all \rot{}s are invoked by readers in a well-formed manner, and there are only finite number of readers therefore, there cannot be an infinite number of \rot{}s such that they all precede $\pi$ (w.r.t $\prec$).